-Because you aren’t going to learn at Sunday School where the Bible originated, or that of the 31,101 verses, ( excluding the genealogies) all except a couple hundred of those verses deal with extreme violence.
-Not love; not happiness – death and destruction – or anything else, except a pep talk to to keep you dropping a $50 in the plate every week, effectively bribing God and the congregation to look the other way for a little while longer.
+Sunday School isn’t going to teach you where the Bible originated, or that of the 31,101 verses, (excluding the genealogies) all except a couple hundred of those verses deal with extreme violence.
+Not love; not happiness.
+Death and destruction.
+All you will get at most churches is a pep talk to to keep you dropping a $20 in the plate every week, effectively bribing God and the congregation to look the other way for a little while longer.

-But you have no idea what the Bible is about, or where and how it originated, and you think you are a Christian.
+People have no idea what the Bible is about, or where and how it originated, and seriously believe they are Christians without ever REALLY reading it.

 This is the Bible.

 Origins of the Bible: Connections in history and geography

-Compiled and edited by Tom Burnett for a second term literature post-grad project, and dedicated to an understanding the Bible’s evolution in literature.
+Compiled and edited by Tom Burnett for a literature post-grad project; dedicated to an understanding the Bible’s evolution in literature.

 BIBLE, also called the Holy Bible; the sacred book or Scriptures of Judaism and of Christianity.
 The Bible of Judaism and the Bible of Christianity are different, however, in some important ways.
 The Jewish Bible is the Hebrew Scriptures, 39 books originally written in Hebrew, except for a few sections in Aramaic (the language spoken by Jesus).

 The Christian Bible is in two parts, the Old Testament and the 27 books of the New Testament.
 The Old Testament is structured in two slightly different forms by the two principal divisions of Christendom.